 The Man Who Bought the World

 The villain Nebulon reformed the Squadron Sinister to help him conquer and own the Earth and the retired Kyle was forced into becoming Nighthawk again.
-Reluctant to aid in Nebulon's plans, Nighthawk called in the Defenders to defeat Nebulon and the Squadron.
+Nighthawk however had a change of heart during his time out of costume and what to become a force for good.
+Thus, reluctant to aid in Nebulon's plans, Nighthawk called in the Defenders to help him defeat Nebulon and the Squadron.
 As the superhero team and Nighthawk thwarted Nebulon's scheme, the Defenders proposed Nighthawk become a member which he did.

-Nighthawk encountered the Grandmaster again when he was abducted alongside the Defenders and other heroes to take part in another of his contests.
+Nighthawk became one of the cor-members of the Defenders and also became the team's financier.
+They had many adventures, but sometimes Nighthawk's anger would lead to dire situations.
+Once even so bad that Nighthawk threatened to leave the team.
+He however soon found out that he needed the team just as bad as they needed him, and he soon afterwards rejoined them.
+During one of the team's adventures, they encountered the Grandmaster once more as the team and many other heroes where abducted to take part in the Grandmaster's so called Contest of Champions.
 This time the Grandmaster was playing against Prime Mover with the prize at stake being the fate of the Earth.
 Nighthawk and the other heroes were forced to battle against Korvac and at the same time try and defeat Grandmaster and Prime Mover to save Earth from either of their plans.

-The legal trouble came to the attention of the surviving Mindy Williams who then began to target Nighthawk for his riches.
+The legal trouble and outcome of it however had come to the attention of Mindy Williams, Nighthawk's long thought dead ex-girlfriend whose legs now where useless due to Kyle's drunk-driving accident with her many years ago.
+She then began to target Nighthawk for his riches.
 Joining forces with the Secret Empire, Mindy had experiments performed on her to develop psychic powers so she could be a match for Nighthawk.
 When her powers proved too much for the Secret Empire to handle, the terrorists captured Nighthawk in the hopes that his capture would calm her down.
 Instead, Mindy opted to blow up the Secret Empire's base seemingly killing herself and Nighthawk in the process.
+Nighthawk was not seen again and the team mourned the loss of their great leader.

 Walk of Life

-As it turns out, Nighthawk had survived and was rushed to hospital but remained comatose.
+As it turns out, Nighthawk had survived the explosion and was rushed to hospital but remained comatose for a long time, without his friends knowing.
 Before he awoke several years later, an angel appeared before him and offered him the power to see evil acts before they occur so that he could better fight against crime.
 Out of hospital and with visions of future crimes, Nighthawk went into action and pre-emptively stopped many criminals before they committed crimes.

 Nighthawk's actions, appearing random to the public, drew the attention of Daredevil.
 After the two fought, Nighthawk beat Daredevil to death and discovered the "angel" who had gave him his gift was in fact the demon Mephisto who had wanted to claim both Daredevil and Nighthawk's souls.